-Groundwater Contaminant Removal-SRS removed 15,303 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone and prevented 42.7 curies of tritium from reaching SRS streams.
+Groundwater Contaminant Removal-SRS removed 12,730 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone, and prevented 45.2 curies (Ci) of tritium from reaching SRS streams.

-Offsite Groundwater Monitoring (Georgia)-For the last three years, tritium has not been detected in Georgia groundwater monitoring wells.
-This data supports the conclusions drawn from a U.S. Geological Survey that indicate there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
+Offsite Groundwater Monitoring (Georgia)- Since 2001, tritium has been detected in only a few offsite wells at concentrations less than 0.25 picocuries/milliter (pCi/ml).
+This data supports the conclusions of a U.S. Geological Survey that indicate there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).